 - There are 14 high-level outcomes, or Capabilities in Practice – these are general statements of what a doctor is supposed to be able to do by the end of training.
 Four of these are clinical specialty specific, 2 are non-clinical specialty specific, and the remainder are generic.
 The whole curriculum is designed to produce a consultant who is a Clinical Expert, a Champion for Women’s Health, a Scholar / Researcher / Educator and an NHS Professional.
 There are no modules in the new curriculum.

 - Much of the current clinical content will be the same.
 However it will be described, packaged and assessed differently.

-- Many people have been involved thus far in the development of the curriculum.
-We are very pleased that the RCOG Women’s Network, and a Public Insight Group specifically convened for this purpose, have made a very positive contribution.
+- Many people were involved in the development of the curriculum.
+We are very pleased that the RCOG Women’s Network, and a Public Insight Group specifically convened for this purpose, made a very positive contribution.

 - The core training programme will remain at 7 years, with waypoints also remaining the same.

 - The curriculum will be delivered through a new ePortfolio.
 It is being designed specifically for our curriculum, including a procedures log and the facility for use on mobile devices.
-Guidance and links to resources will be embedded.
+Guidance and links to resources are embedded.
 The same company is also designing the new CPD ePortfolio.

-- There will be detailed guidance for trainees and Education Supervisors on the expectations for each year and stage of training.
-This guidance will be integral to the ePortfolio.
+- There is detailed guidance for trainees and Education Supervisors on the expectations for each year and stage of training.
+This guidance is integral to the ePortfolio.

 - The Matrix of Progression will continue but will focus on minimal requirements.
 Summative assessments will still be used for clinical procedures.